 Hey there!
 I’m glad you dropped by.
-This is my little corner on the web where I put up my writings on software development, mathematical excursions, design projects, and maybe my life in general.
+This is my little corner on the web where I put up my writings on software development, mathematical excursions, design projects, and sometimes, my life.
 This project is a literal investment I made to force myself to form a habit and write regularly.

 Who is the Hungry Blue Dev?

-I’m Subhomoy Haldar, a Mathematics and Computing undergraduate at Birla Institute of Technology, Mesra, Jharkhand, India.
+I’m Subhomoy Haldar, a Mathematics and Computing graduate at Birla Institute of Technology, Mesra, Jharkhand, India.
 I’m an amateur mathematician, a polyglot programmer (continue on to read what languages I know), a Graphic Designer and a firm believer in the Open Source mentality.
-On that last point: I’m that person who applies the MIT license to every project on their GitHub.
+(That is, I apply the MIT license to every public project on my GitHub profile.)

 I associate myself with the colour blue because I like the colour and its various shades and interpretations.
 I don’t have any favourite colours, only preferred aesthetics–and blue occurs frequently in those compositions.
-However, I needed to put it simply - blue, because I like it.
-You’ll find blue in the links in my blog and in my logo.
+However, I needed to put it simply; “blue” because I like it.
+You’ll find that I included it in the logo and my avatar.

 Dev (short for developer) is my preferred term over programmer.
-It’s just a matter of personal preference that’s all.
+It’s just a matter of preference.
+And it’s also shorter.

 What’s your blog about?

-My blog is a place for me to express my (sometimes random) thoughts, document the experiences that I have when I develop software or test a new language or library, and casually, accessibly explain mathematical topics that I find fascinating.
+My blog is a place for me to express my thoughts, document the experiences that I have when I develop software or test a new language or a library, and casually, accessibly, try to explain topics that I find fascinating.

 I try to keep the tone of my writing informal and avoid using technical jargon to the greatest extent.
-Whenever I do use some unfamiliar terms, I try to define them as soon as possible, preferably in a blockquote as I did below.
-Consequently, I aim to create accessible literature and want more people to know what I know.
-I have a tendency to sprinkle in some dry humour, a dash of self-deprecation, a pinch of realism and a whole lot of honesty in my content.
+Whenever I do use some unfamiliar terms, I try to define them as soon as possible, preferably in blockquotes.
+At the very least, I provide links to additional resources.
+I am to create accessible literature and want more people to know what I know.
+I have a tendency to sprinkle in some dry humour, a dash of self-deprecation, a pinch of realism, and a whole lot of honesty in my content.

 Where can I find you on social media?

-You can find me on Twitter as @hungrybluedev and on Reddit as u/HungryBlueDev.
-Optionally, check out my GitHub profile, where I post all source code relevant to the blog posts, and more.
-Or, you can click on any of the icons at the top of every page.
+You can find me on Twitter (@hungrybluedev), and on Reddit (u/HungryBlueDev).
+Optionally, you can check out my GitHub profile (hugrybluedev), where I post all source code relevant to the blog posts, and more.
+You can find all the links to my social media accounts in the footer of every page.

 What languages do you know?